Spiraea cantoniensis: Cultivation

 It is used as a screening or bordering plant alongside a fence line or as a conspicuous feature plant.
 May bushes prefer a full sun to partly shaded position with well drained soil, forgiving both light frost, wind, heat, poor soils and drought.
 It is generally best grown in cooler climates with protection from the hot afternoon sun which can cause leaf burn.
 Furthermore, the plant should be mulched and well-watered.
 Trimming and fertilisation may be need after flowering to keep a wedged growth habit and boost productive flowering in the next season.

+Distribution

+It is native to Southeast China, and is found as an introduced species in Assam, the Azores, South Brazil, Bulgaria, South-Central China, Chita Oblast, Guatemala, Japan, Korea, Nepal, North and South New Zealand, Pakistan, Portugal, Spain, Trinidad-Tobago, and The United States (Alabama, Arkansas, Louisiana, New York, North Carolina, Ohio, and Virginia).